juanbgon/juanbgon.github.io/_pages/about.md

 ---

-Welcome!
 I am a second-year PhD student in Economics at **University of Southern California** and a research consultant at the **Inter-American Development Bank**.

 My research focuses on applying experimental methods to questions in crime and labor economics.